Faster Reinforcement Learning by Freezing Slow States: Theoretical Analysis

 An instance of FSVI is associated with two primary quantities: $k$, the number of VI iterations, and $T$, the number of periods the slow state is frozen in the frozen-state approximation.
-The next theorem makes use of this lemma to provide a bound on the regret of the policy obtained for a particular $k$ and $T$. \begin{theorem} Let $(\tilde{\mu}^k, \tilde{\boldsymbol{\pi}}^*)$ be the resulting $T$-periodic policy after running FSVI for $k$ iterations.
+The next theorem gives a bound on the regret of the policy obtained for a particular $k$ and $T$. \begin{theorem} Let $(\tilde{\mu}^k, \tilde{\boldsymbol{\pi}}^*)$ be the resulting $T$-periodic policy after running FSVI for $k$ iterations.
 The regret incurred when running $(\tilde{\mu}^k, \tilde{\boldsymbol{\pi}}^*)$ in the base model satisfies

 where the last term, which depends on $k$, accounts for the error due to value iteration. \end{theorem} \begin{proof} See Appendix \ref{sec:proof_thm:fsvi_regret}. \end{proof}